 ## Final Code Editor Look, Feel and Functionality

 From the UI perspective, this was the final result:

 The video showcases the final version of the advance editor.
 It includes a demo of the main features and how the React application switches the state of the Diagram when updating the code within the editor.

-Having said that, if you have any comments or suggestions feel free to join our [Discord Community](https://discord.gg/6zupCZFQbe) - we are always looking for feedback that can help improve Tracetest in any way.
+Having said that, if you have any comments or suggestions feel free to join our [Slack Community](https://dub.sh/tracetest-community) - we are always looking for feedback that can help improve Tracetest in any way.

 Using OpenTelemetry tracing (you should be!) and want to give Tracetest a try?
-Download [Tracetest](https://github.com/kubeshop/tracetest) from Github (MIT Licensed) and experience the latest in trace-based testing.
+Download [Tracetest Core](https://github.com/kubeshop/tracetest) from GitHub (MIT Licensed) and experience the latest in trace-based testing.
 Or, sign up to Tracetest for a quick start!